matplotlib/basemap/doc/users/intro.rst

 Cartopy.

 Ben Root has volunteered to take over maintenance of Basemap until 2020.
-Pull requests will be reviewed, and bugs will be fixed.
-Also, the maintenance will ensure compatibility with packages like NumPy and Matplotlib.
+Pull requests will be reviewed, and regressions will be fixed.
+Also, this maintenance will ensure compatibility with packages like NumPy and Matplotlib.
 New features will be accepted, but we stress that new development efforts should be focused on Cartopy.
 When Python 2.7 is officially EoL'ed in 2020,